ferrucc-io/ferruccio/content/posts/a-new-ide.md

 When Chris Granger first posted about Light Table on Hacker News a lot of people started saying that he wasn't inventing anything new..

-In [All ideas are old ideas](http://www.chris-granger.com/2012/10/05/all-ideas-are-old-ideas/) Chris goes forward to say that Light Table is as much about rediscovering the past as about creating something for the future.
+In "[All ideas are old ideas](http://www.chris-granger.com/2012/10/05/all-ideas-are-old-ideas/)" Chris goes forward to say that Light Table is as much about rediscovering the past as about creating something for the future.

 I also found [some insightful comments](https://news.ycombinator.com/item?id=3837202) providing additional ideas that still haven't been implemented in most workflows, that can be summed up with.